 Hello.
 This is the blog of Melissa Clarkson.
-I created this blog to inform the public about disclosure of medical errors and to document my family’s efforts to made disclosure of harmful medical errors mandatory in Kansas.
+I created this blog to inform the public about the need for disclosure of medical errors and to document my family’s efforts to make disclosure a routine part of healthcare in Kansas.

 The wall of silence

 In April 2012 my father died after a serious medical error.
 After my father’s death I took steps to investigate what happened during his care, and my family began to ask some questions.
 What we encountered is “the wall of silence.”
 No patient or family should ever be put through this experience.
 Being harmed by a medical error is horrible.
 Refusal by healthcare providers to acknowledge that error is maddening.